jhvanderschee/hugobricks/content/docs/_index.md

 [Feel free to give feedback, comment](https://github.com/jhvanderschee/hugobricks/issues/4), issue, submit your wishlist or fork.
 Hugobricks is here to make your Hugo experience even better.

-### What's the problem that Hugobricks solves ?
-(Roots of the project)

-Once upon a time (around 2013), you may find yourself making the choice of a Drupal or its  Wordpress theme counterpart, make some particular choices (color, palette, fonts,...) voilà.
-Basically, you had a look&feel variant of a (say) 'Bootstrap Drupal' or alike  Wordpress theme.
-Overriding the basic premade styles.
-The site structure and basic layout remained almost intact.
-In 2023 you can enjoy a similar Hugo ease-to-use theming and  site building workflow thanks to Hugobricks.

 ### Credits and licenses